-Note: Please note that these tables and the examples provided are for general information only and are not intended to be legal or financial advice.
+Note: Please note that these tables and the examples provide are for general information only and are not intend to be legal or financial advice.
 Consult with a lawyer and/or financial advisor to understand your jurisdiction’s laws and regulations and obtain personalized advice.

 Assets that may be subject to the divorce 70/30 asset split UK include: